ShyLuca/Evidenziatore/README.md

 ## Credits

 Developed by Luca with the assistance of **Google Gemini 3 Pro**, an advanced AI model from Google DeepMind.
-(I'm not a programmer yet)
+(I'm not a dev yet)